 My gig was cancelled by the party who engaged me “just to be on the safe side” without any administrative order being issued, and I’ve now lost out on work that had already been agreed upon.
 Am I entitled to pay?
 What should I do?

-The answer to this question depends on whether you entered into the contract as an employee or as a self-employed person and who the other contracting party is.
+The answer to this question depends on whether you entered into the contract as an employee or as a self-employed person and what is agreed in the contract for cancellation.
 The starting point is always that a binding contract cannot be cancelled except under force majeure circumstances.
+If the work has not been prevented in accordance with the Employment Contracts Act for a reason independent of the employer and the employee and the official order has not prevented the show, the employer or client is in principle obliged to pay the remuneration in dull in accordance with the contract.
 In case of any disagreement on compensation with your contracting party, contact the Union.
 All force majeure situations should be assessed on a case-by-case basis.

 If my tour is cancelled, who is responsible for the costs not included in the compensation for the lost gigs?
 Such costs include visas, flights and car hire, all of them substantial expenses.

 The first question concerning the cancellation of the tour is whether you were engaged to work on the tour as an employee or a self-employed person and who is your contracting party.